 Firearm Offences Lawyers based in Melbourne

-Firearm Offences the judiciary always treats firearms offences seriously.
-The circumstances that surround any firearms offence charges are very important, and possession of registered firearms vs unregistered firearms, possession of drugs in connection with unregistered firearms and injury caused by firearms are just some of the relevant matters when considering a firearms brief.
+The judiciary always treat firearms offences very seriously.
+Consideration of the circumstances that surround any firearms offence charge is very important.
+Possession of registered firearms vs unregistered firearms, possession of drugs in connection with unregistered firearms and injury caused by firearms and the general danger to the public are just some of the relevant matters when considering a firearms brief.

-Ancillary ramifications are also important to consider, being cancellation of firearms licence.
-Some charges can be defended, particularly charges relating to whether a firearm is considered to be in transit.
+Other ancillary ramifications such as the cancellation of a firearms licence are also important to bear in mind.
+It is important to consider that some charges can be defended, particularly charges relating to whether a firearm is considered to be in transit or where possession is not clear.
 The case law is not settled in this area and police may lay charges associated with the possession of firearms in the course of travel that can often be defended.

 Experienced firearms offence lawyers